-In this week’s YouTube video we worked with ladies long drive competitor, Sofia Arthur.
-However she asked us to help her with her chipping, so this was the focus of this week’s video.
+Earlier this year we had the pleasure of working with ladies long drive competitor, Sofia Arthur.
+However for this lesson in particular she asked us to help her with her chipping.

 Ahead of making any changes we needed to look at her technique and set up at the beginning of the lesson.
 As you can see from the image below, Sofia had the ball quite far back in her stance.
 Having lots of shaft lean contributed to her having a very steep angle of attack when she hit her chips.